 Concentrate vaporizers are similar to other portable vaporizers in their functionality.
-While every portable vaporizer differs a bit, most use a similar set of components and processes.
-Each consists of a battery, which supplies power to a heating element.
-The heating element warms to a selected temperature, bringing your chosen material to its boiling point and vaporizing it.
+Each consists of a battery, which supplies power to the heating element.
+The heating element warms to a selected temperature, bringing your chosen concentrate to its boiling point and vaporizing it.
 Many portable vaporizers have a chamber or oven, into which you load your material.
 Some concentrate vaporizers allow you to load your material directly, while others require the use of a concentrate pad or insert.
-Others still employ screw-in cartridges or click-in pods that are pre-filled with oil.

-Vaporizers typically rely on one of two heating methods.
+Vaporizers typically rely on two heating methods: conduction heating and convection heating.
 Conduction heating occurs when the material is heated directly by physical contact with the heating element.
 In some cases, the entire chamber heats up, while in others the material rests on a heated surface.
 Once the heating element warms to the material's boiling point, it vaporizes and can be inhaled through the mouthpiece.

 The other heating method vaporizers commonly employ is known as convection heating.
 Convection heating occurs whenever material is indirectly vaporized by the passage of hot air.
 In a convection vaporizer, the heating element warms the air around it.
 Then, either when the consumer draws on the mouthpiece or with the help of a built-in fan, the hot air is forced through the chamber and over the material, vaporizing it as it goes.

-When buying a vaporizer of any kind, it's important to keep in mind the type of session you want to have.
-Vaping is often about personal preference, so you should ask yourself questions like:
+When buying a concentrate vaporizer, it's important to keep in mind the type of session you want to have.
+Vaping is often about personal preference, so you should ask yourself the following questions:

 - Do I want to use this for long sessions?
-If you prefer longer sessions, a vape with a hefty battery life and sizable oven capacity are likely going to serve you well.
+If you prefer longer sessions, you will likely need a vape with a longer battery life and a larger oven capacity.

 - Do I want to be discreet?
-If discretion is your priority, you will want to select a vape with a compact design that is easily stored.
-You should also consider a device that allows you to vape on low temperature settings or with low vapor production.
+If discretion is your priority, you will want to select a vape with a compact design as well as temperature control for vapor production.

-- Which cannabis materials do I want to use?
-Does your vape of choice support all types of concentrates or just one?
-Could it be used with dry herb material as well as concentrates?
-Knowing which materials you intend to vaporize and the capabilities of a device can help you narrow down the field.
+- Which concentrates do I want to use?
+Knowing which cannabis concentrates you intend to vaporize and the device capabilities can help you narrow down the field.

 In addition to these questions about session type, you should also consider:

-- Aesthetic: Vapes vary widely in appearance, so be sure you actually like the way your vape looks.
-This is a simple, subjective consideration, but one you will want to consider before making your decision.
+- Aesthetic: Vaporizers vary widely in appearance, so be sure you actually like the way yours looks.
+It's subjective but necessary.

-- Maintenance and warranty: Finally, give some thought to how frequently you will have to clean your device, and how difficult it will be to clean properly.
-Most vaporizers also come with a limited warranty, so you should compare the terms and warranty length before making a final decision.
+- Warranty: Most vaporizers also come with a limited warranty, so you should compare the terms and warranty length.

 Take your time, do your research, and soon enough you will end up with a concentrate vaporizer that suits your preferences.
-The popularity of concentrates keeps rising and new concentrate products are available every year.
-If you like to vaporize concentrates, choosing the right companion device is key.
+The popularity of concentrates will only continue to rise, with new products being introduced each year.
+With the right concentrate vaporizer you'll be good to go.